kalniei/wl-docs/docs/admin/subscription-plans.md

 },
 ```

-**SLUG** is an optional parameter - if not provided - will be generated base on plan's NAME.
-Although, it is an optional parameter, must be unique within all available plans.
+**SLUG** is an optional parameter - if not provided - will be generated based on plan's NAME.
+Although, it is an optional parameter, it must be unique within all available plans.

-**STRIPE ID** is required only if newly created plan is of TAG=paid and it must be a valid Stripe Plan ID received on plan registration for example: via Stripe Panel.
+**STRIPE ID** is required only if the newly created plan is of TAG=paid and it must be a valid Stripe Plan ID received on plan registration for example: via Stripe Panel.
 Otherwise, it can be set to `null` or completely omitted from the payload.

 **PERIOD** must be one of: `month`, `year` or `null`.
 It determines how long the plan will remain valid.
-For example all plans with TAGs `free` or `unlimited` will very likely require PERIOD=null while plans with TAG `paid` will require PERIOD=month for montly subscriptions or `year` for annual ones.
+For example all plans with TAGs `free` or `unlimited` will very likely require PERIOD=null while plans with TAG `paid` will require PERIOD=month for monthly subscriptions or `year` for annual ones.

 **PERMISSIONS** should be an array list of assigned permissions.
 It can be an array of permissions IDs or full permission objects (at least permission ID is mandatory).